Cardinals vs. Yankees Player Props Betting Odds

-Player prop betting options for Paul Goldschmidt, Gleyber Torres and others are available in the St. Louis Cardinals-New York Yankees matchup at Busch Stadium on Saturday, starting at 2:15 PM ET.
+Oddsmakers have listed player props for Paul Goldschmidt, Gleyber Torres and others when the St. Louis Cardinals host the New York Yankees at Busch Stadium on Sunday at 2:15 PM ET.

 Bet on this matchup or its props with BetMGM!